How to Join

 I have a plane, what is it going to cost me to join your

 members are $10.
+On subsequent years, renewing members are entitled to a $20 discount.
 All members must also purchase insurance through our

 governing body, the Model Aviation Authority of Canada(MAAC) http://www.maac.ca/ .
 Annual MAAC insurance